How the House GOP blew up at Biden’s State of the Union - NewsBreak

 When Biden mentioned fentanyl and the border, Rep. Andy Ogles (R-Tenn.) yelled: “It’s your fault!”

-“That was a very visceral moment for me,” Ogles later told The Hill, mentioning his former involvement in work combating human trafficking.
+“That was a very visceral moment for me,” Ogles later told The Hill, mentioning his former involvement in the human trafficking space.
 “He could close that border with the stroke of a pen, and he hasn’t had the courage to do it.”

 McCarthy – who is eager to strike a spending cuts deal with Biden as a condition of raising the debt ceiling – could be seen appearing to shush his conference at multiple points during the speech.